codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call an alligator in a vest?
-An in-vest-igator!
+Did you hear about the submarine industry?
+It really took a dive...

 ## Daily Trivia

-What port does HTTP run on?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. 23
+ 1. HD Graphics 7000
- 2. 80
+ 2. HD Graphics 500
- 3. 443
+ 3. HD Graphics 600
- 4. 53
+ 4. HD Graphics 700

 <details>
   <summary>Answer</summary>
-  80
+  HD Graphics 500
 </details>